BrentKellmer/amazon-polly-developer-guide/doc_source/SynthesizeSpeechSample.md

 # SynthesizeSpeech<a name="SynthesizeSpeechSample"></a>

-The following Java code sample show how to use Java\-based applications to synthesize speech from for inputed text\.
+The following Java code sample show how to use Java\-based applications to synthesize speech with shorter texts for near\-real time processing\.

-For more information, see the reference for [http://docs.aws.amazon.com/polly/latest/dg/API_SynthesizeSpeech.html](http://docs.aws.amazon.com/polly/latest/dg/API_SynthesizeSpeech.html) API\.
+For more information, see the reference for [https://docs.aws.amazon.com/polly/latest/dg/API_SynthesizeSpeech.html](https://docs.aws.amazon.com/polly/latest/dg/API_SynthesizeSpeech.html) API\.

 ```
 package com.amazonaws.polly.samples;